Wild Forest Lands - (New York State) by Philip G Terrie (Paperback)

 Highlights

-- The Adirondack Park stands alone as one of the largest publicly protected areas in the United States, a constitutionally protected forest preserve with a provision guaranteeing that it must be "forever kept as wild forest lands.
+- The Adirondack Forest Preserve is the largest publicly protected wilderness in the Eastern United States, with a state constitutional provision guaranteeing that it be "forever kept as wild forest lands.

 - About the Author: Philip G. Terrie is professor emeritus in American culture and environmental studies at Bowling Green State University.